“Electromagnetic Nature of Light — A brief history of light”

-As I promised in the last lecture, lecture — X we have our one of the interesting historical and technical perspective about light that is also one of my favorite, as I discovered yesterday, or shortly before that, the night before, when I was composing the lecture from scratch.
-We will name this lecture with its proper number, only after its clear to us what chronological number must be associated with it.
-Its like an advanced wave, it reached us before in time, before it was intended to be taken up for its web-version.
+As I promised in the last lecture, lecture — X, we have our one of the most interesting historical and technical perspective about light, which is also one of my favorite, as I discovered yesterday, or shortly before that, the night before, when I was composing the lecture from scratch.

 Various optical devices and optical phenomena have been known since close to 4000 years.
 The optical devices of ancient time includes mirrors, burning glasses, lenses and other magnifying devices.

 Accordingly various properties and laws of light were understood and developed since these times.
 E.g.

 a. light was understood to propagate rectilinearly and

 b. light was understood to reflect and refract.

 There were various laws that were known since these times which catered to the need for explanation of these phenomena.

 E.g. reflection was understood to be a phenomena explained by the principle of shortest path — follow link to know this and other related ideas and their history, in the article: Optical Path.

 Laws of refraction were understood either partially or completely, as the centuries or even millennia passed.

 Apart from rectilinear propagation of light, it was understood that light moves at infinitely large speed.